 Oregon PSR partners with Health Care Without Harm's Healthy Food in Health Care (HFHC) program on the Oregon HFHC Project to employ market-based forces to increase demand for sustainably produced foods, improve hospital food quality, educate the public, and bolster the local economy.
 The principal goal of the project is to leverage the significant purchasing power and influence of hospitals to support regional markets for sustainable food and to model healthy food choices to the public.

 Current food production and distribution systems have wide ranging impacts on the quality of ecosystems and their communities.
 For example, pesticides, large animal feedlot operations and fertilizer overuse pollute our air and water.
 Agriculture related occupational health and socio-economic impacts on rural communities resulting from the decline of family farms are a growing concern.
 Nutrition suffers as the quantity of calories, fat, salt, sweeteners, and meat and dairy products are increased, while the quantity of vegetables and grains are decreased in our food supply.

-Hospitals and health systems have opportunities to help prevent these and other food-related health concerns by modeling good nutrition in their institutions and by influencing how food is produced and distributed.
-Through its food purchasing decisions, the U.S. health care industry can promote health by providing sustainablity produced, nutritionally dense food choices for patients, staff and the community.
-And by supporting food production that is local, humane and protective of the environment and the public, health care providers can lead the way in helping redefine health food.
+Hospitals and health systems have opportunities to help prevent environmental degradation, diet related disease and health concerns by modeling good nutrition in their institutions and influencing how food is produced and distributed.
+Through its food purchasing decisions, the U.S. health care industry can promote health by providing sustainability produced, nutritionally dense food choices for patients, staff and the community.
+And by supporting food production that is local, humane and protective of the environment and the public, health care facilities can lead the way in helping redefine "health food."Project Activities

 Interested in implementing HFHC at your facility?